 Within their role, they should understand what their tasks, responsibilities, and projects are and how it ties in with the company’s vision.
 Make sure they know what they will be accountable for, and let them know who they should contact for any questions or urgent assistance.

-Studies have shown that an onboarding process that takes six weeks to one year is more effective.
+Studies have shown that an employee onboarding process that takes six weeks to one year is more effective.

 You should tailor the onboarding process dependent on the role and the size of the company.
 Some positions will include work tasks that require more support and training and larger organizations will have a higher risk of new employees feeling lost amidst the size of their team and the established hierarchy.